 The “Star Trek” trailblazer, along with Justin Eisinger, Steven Scott, and illustrator Harmony Becker, documented his imprisonment in a Japanese American internment camp during World War II in this graphic novel that switches back and forth from his perspective as a terrified five-year-old child to an adult looking back on the impact the experience had on him, his family, and the country as a whole.

-We added two books to the list by Houston.
-The actress’ first book tells the story of her childhood: the Irish estate where her director father John Huston would bring film icons between projects, her late teens in London, her mother’s tragic death, and ultimately her move to New York at the start of her film career.
-In “Watch Me,” she chronicles her film career — including her 17-year relationship with Jack Nicholson.
+“A Story Lately Told” shares the story of Houston’s childhood: the Irish estate where her director father John Huston would bring film icons between projects, her late teens in London, her mother’s tragic death, and ultimately her move to New York at the start of her film career.
+It’s follow-up, “Watch Me,” chronicles Houston’s film career — including her 17-year relationship with Jack Nicholson.

 While Andrews’ first memoir, “Home,” recounted her difficult childhood and the early years of her storied career, it’s this second one, co-written with her daughter Emma Walton Hamilton, where she details her rise to fame, her personal milestones, and the classic films she made throughout her Hollywood career.

 The actress’ 1978 memoir, “By Myself,” gave a candid look at her career — and relationship with Humphrey Bogart — and this 2005 edition comes with new material and an even wiser, introspective look at her life in the 30 years since its initial publication.

 Cumming’s appearance on the genealogy series “Who Do You Think You Are?” in 2010 sparked a series of events that led him on a hunt for information on the fate of his maternal grandfather, and also inspired a breathtaking deathbed confession by his violent father.